~ Michael Schumacher ~

-Recently Lewis Hamilton has come under the spotlight and debate has stirred as to whether his behaviour on track is fitting and acceptable.
-The majority of responces from fans is that when Hamilton is penalised, it’s unfair or unduly harsh.
-In comparison when Schumacher is penalised, it wasn’t harsh enough.
+Recently Lewis Hamilton has come under the spotlight and debate has stirred as to whether his behavior on track is fitting and acceptable.
+The majority of responses from fans is that when Hamilton is penalized, it’s unfair or unduly harsh.
+In comparison when Schumacher is penalized, it wasn’t harsh enough.
 Now, Michael has contributed himself more than anyone else to this perception but is it truly a fair one?
 Will we be discussing a similar issue with Hamilton in years to come?

 Its certainly no secret that Michael Schumacher has previously and will continue to push to the very limit of acceptable racing and it could also be argued that he has been fortunate to this point to avoid serious injury not only to himself but to others.
 But it also fair to say that his edge of your seat, know-no-boundries driving style is largely why he has been so successful.